-During the fiscal year ended January 31, 2021, the Trustees of the Fund met fifteen times.
-The Board of Trustees has several standing Committees, including the Audit Committee, the Contract Review Committee, the Governance Committee, the Portfolio Management Committee, the Compliance Reports and Regulatory Matters Committee and the Ad Hoc Committee for Closed-End Fund Matters.
-The Audit Committee met eleven times, the Contract Review Committee met ten times, the Governance Committee met five times, the Portfolio Management Committee met eight times, the Compliance Reports and Regulatory Matters Committee met seven times and the Ad Hoc Committee for Closed-End Fund Matters met seven times during such period.
-Each Trustee attended at least 75% of the Board and Committee meetings on which he or she serves.
-None of the Trustees attended the Fund's 2020 Annual Meeting of Shareholders.
+During the fiscal year ended November 30, 2023, the Trustees of each Fund met eight times.
+Each Board of Trustees has several standing Committees, including the Audit Committee, the Contract Review Committee, the Governance Committee, the Portfolio Management Committee, the Compliance Reports and Regulatory Matters Committee and the Ad Hoc Committee for Closed-End Fund Matters.
+The Audit Committee met eight times, the Contract Review Committee met five times, the Governance Committee met three times, the Portfolio Management Committee met six times, the Compliance Reports and Regulatory Matters Committee met seven times and the Ad Hoc Committee for Closed-End Fund Matters met one time during such period.
+Each Trustee attended at least 75% of such Board and Committee meetings on which he or she serves.
+None of the Trustees attended the Funds' 2023 Annual Meeting of Shareholders.

-Each Committee of the Board of Trustees of the Fund is comprised of only noninterested Trustees.
+Each Committee of the Board of Trustees of each Fund is comprised of only noninterested Trustees.
 The respective duties and responsibilities of these Committees remain under the continuing review of the Governance Committee and the Board.

 Messrs.
-Wennerholm (Chairperson), Gorman and Park and Ms. Peters are members of the Audit Committee.
+Wennerholm (Chairperson), Gorman and Quinton and Ms. Wiser are members of the Audit Committee.
 The Board has designated Messrs.
-Gorman, Park and Wennerholm, each a noninterested Trustee, as audit committee financial experts.
-Each Audit Committee member is independent under applicable listing standards of the New York Stock Exchange.
-The purposes of the Audit Committee are to (i) oversee the Fund's accounting and financial reporting processes, its internal control over financial reporting, and, as appropriate, the internal control over financial reporting of certain service providers; (ii) oversee or, as appropriate, assist Board oversight of the quality and integrity of the Fund's financial statements and the independent audit thereof; (iii) oversee, or, as appropriate, assist Board oversight of, the Fund's compliance with legal and regulatory requirements that relate to the Fund's accounting and financial reporting, internal control over financial reporting and independent audits; (iv) approve, prior to appointment, the engagement and, when appropriate, replacement of the independent auditors, and, if applicable, nominate independent auditors to be proposed for shareholder ratification in any proxy statement of the Fund; (v) evaluate the qualifications, independence and performance of the independent registered public accounting firm and the audit partner in charge of leading the audit; and (vi) prepare, as necessary, audit committee reports consistent with the requirements of applicable SEC and stock exchange rules for inclusion in the proxy statement for the Annual Meeting of Shareholders of the Fund.
-The Fund's Board of Trustees has adopted a written charter for its Audit Committee, a copy of which is attached as Exhibit A. The Audit Committee's Report is set forth below under "Additional Information."
+Gorman and Wennerholm, each a noninterested Trustee, as "audit committee financial experts" as that term is defined in the applicable SEC rules.
+Each Audit Committee member is independent under applicable listing standards of the NYSE American LLC or New York Stock Exchange (as applicable).
+The purposes of the Audit Committee are to (i) oversee each Fund's accounting and financial reporting processes, its internal control over financial reporting, and, as appropriate, the internal control over financial reporting of certain service providers; (ii) oversee or, as appropriate, assist Board oversight of the quality and integrity of each Fund's financial statements and the independent audit thereof; (iii) oversee, or, as appropriate, assist Board oversight of, each Fund's compliance with legal and regulatory requirements that relate to the Fund's accounting and financial reporting, internal control over financial reporting and independent audits; (iv) approve, prior to appointment, the engagement and, when appropriate, replacement of the independent auditors, and, if applicable, nominate independent auditors to be proposed for shareholder ratification in any proxy statement of each Fund; (v) evaluate the qualifications, independence and performance of the independent registered public accounting firm and the audit partner in charge of leading the audit; and (vi) prepare, as necessary, audit committee reports consistent with the requirements of applicable SEC and stock exchange rules for inclusion in the proxy statement for the Annual Meeting of Shareholders of the Fund.
+Each Fund's Board of Trustees has adopted a written charter for its Audit Committee, a copy of which is attached as Exhibit A. The Audit Committee's Report is set forth below under "Additional Information."

 Messrs.
-Fetting (Chairperson), Gorman, Park, Quinton, Smith and Wennerholm and Mmes.
-Frost, Mosley, Peters and Sutherland are members of the Contract Review Committee.
-The purposes of the Contract Review Committee are to consider, evaluate and make recommendations to the Board concerning the following matters: (i) contractual arrangements with each service provider to the Fund, including advisory, sub-advisory, transfer agency, custodial and fund accounting, distribution services (if any) and administrative services; (ii) any and all other matters in which any of the Fund's service providers (including Eaton Vance or any affiliated entity thereof) has an actual or potential conflict of interest with the interests of the Fund or its shareholders; and (iii) any other matter appropriate for review by the noninterested Trustees, unless the matter is within the responsibilities of other Committees of the Board.
+Fetting (Chairperson), Bowser, Gorman, Quinton, Smith and Wennerholm and Mses.
+Frost, Mosley, Sutherland and Wiser are members of the Contract Review Committee.
+The purposes of the Contract Review Committee are to consider, evaluate and make recommendations to the Board concerning the following matters: (i) contractual arrangements with each service provider to each Fund, including advisory, sub-advisory, transfer agency, custodial and fund accounting, distribution services (if any) and administrative services; (ii) any and all other matters in which any of each Fund's service providers (including Eaton Vance or any affiliated entity thereof) has an actual or potential conflict of interest with the interests of the Fund or its shareholders; and (iii) any other matter appropriate for review by the noninterested Trustees, unless the matter is within the responsibilities of other Committees of the Board.